arabianq/aqiv/README.md

 - **Customizable**: Clean, dark interface with notification system
 - **Cross-platform**: Works on Windows, macOS, and Linux

+## Installation
+You can download pre-build binaries from [releases page](https://github.com/arabianq/aqiv/releases)

 ## Installation (using cargo)

 ```bash